FormidableLabs/victory-docs/src/content/docs/victory-tooltip.md

 *default:* `groupComponent={<g/>}`

 ### height

-`type: number || function`
+`type: number`

-The `height` prop defines the height of the tooltip flyout.
-This prop may be given as a positive number or a function of datum.
-If this prop is not set, `height` will be determined based on an [approximate text size][] calculated from the `text` and `style` props provided to `VictoryTooltip`.
+This prop refers to the height of the `svg` that `VictoryLabel` is rendered within. **This prop is passed from parents of `VictoryLabel`, and should not be set manually.
+In versions before `^33.0.0` this prop referred to the height of the tooltip flyout.
+Please use `flyoutHeight` instead**

 ### horizontal